 But you know what?
 You don’t have to head to Red Lobster just to get a bite of these heavenly biscuits.
 You can totally make them yourself!
 They’re very easy and don’t require any fancy ingredients.

 Do you have 25 minutes to spare?
 Great!
-Try this copycat recipe of Red Lobster’s Cheddar Bay Biscuits and be surprised at how close they are with the original!
+Try this copycat recipe of Red Lobster’s Cheddar Bay Biscuits and be surprised at how close they are to the original!

 Tips & Tricks